 — Tom Geismar

 A comprehensive survey of the logo design process.
 Easy to read, and lovely to hold.
 The personal, conversational tone on David’s blog bleeds right over to the book.
 Warm yet consummately professional.
-He tells you what you need to know about logo design, and refrains from abstruse pontificating that some other design books get mired in.
-If you want to design logos and brand identities, there is no better book
+If you want to design logos and brand identities, there is no better book.

 — Douglas Bonneville

 Small business owners who are just setting up or who want to redesign their logo should use this as an instruction manual to help generate timeless brand recognition.
 Great read and very clear.
 If you have any interest in logo design this is the best guide out there.